 As bonsai change and grow through the years, so do we.

-Bonsai are like children, we are nurturing a living thing.
-It's a responsibility raising bonsai.
+Bonsai are a bit like children, we are nurturing a living thing.
+So it's a responsibility raising bonsai.

 Seeing them thrive can bring enlightenment and joy into our lives.

 So what does a tree look like?
 As a beginner or more advanced bonsai enthusiasts, we draw on our own artistic imagination to evoke the images we see in our minds eye.
 Bringing our imaginations to life and into the form of a living tree shape.
 Trees of a miniature scale.
 They may be single trees or many as in a forest landscape.

 Some tree designs we see thrive within a landscape we live in.
 And some clinging to the cliff edges

 of a mountain slope far above our heads.

 Bonsai are of many shapes and sizes.
 Formal to Informal styles, Variations of a style and even more twisted and ancient looking deadwood showing it's maturity and grace.